 - Allergic reactions

-Echinacea can be given to children over 12 years old, but most of its uses are supported by anecdotal evidence.
-This alternative medication might treat various conditions such as cold, skin conditions, and ear problems.
+Echinacea is a popular herb used in several natural remedies to treat ailments such as cold and flu.
+Children over 12 years old can take echinacea, but most of its uses are supported by anecdotal evidence.
+This alternative medication might treat various conditions.
 However, it also causes side effects in children, including insomnia, bad taste in the mouth, diarrhea, and vomiting.
-Therefore, consulting a healthcare provider, learning about the ingredients used, and purchasing the product from a credible manufacturer will ensure a safe administration for your child.
+Therefore, consulting a healthcare provider, learning about the ingredients used, and purchasing the product from a credible manufacturer is essential to ensure the safe use of echinacea for kids.

 Infographic: Drug Interactions Of Echinacea